christophergandrud/Rep-Res-Examples/RMarkdownExamples/README.md

-# Example R Presentation Documents from Chapter 13 of Reproducible Research with R and RStudio
+# Example R Presentation Documents from Chapter 13

+## Reproducible Research with R and RStudio

 ## Christopher Gandrud